MrDapperGent/cloudExplorer/README.md

 # Upgrading

 To upgrade, please use the updater located in the application.
 Everytime Cloud Explorer is ran, it will check for the latest version.
 To apply the update, click "Help -> Check for updates".
 Starting with version 8, you will be able to upgrade to newer releases with major library changes without manually downloading the newer release from this site.
-Since there is no upgrade path from version 7 to 8, you will need to  download the version 8 release.
+Since there is no upgrade path from version 7 to 8, you will need to download the version 8 release manually.

 # How to migrate data between S3 accounts
 * Load the destination account and create or select a bucket to migrate to.